lowcoder-org/lowcoder/docs/openflower-overview/the-hello-world-tutorial.md

 ---
-description: A short tutorial walk through OpenFlower
+description: A OpenFlower tutorial
 ---

-# The "Hello World" walk
+# The "Hello World" tutorial

 At your first contact with OpenFlower you will see the Login Screen.&#x20;